MSCA-LIKE/OpenScienceTrainingCourse/readme.md

 - read [the notes from each seminar](tree/master/01_seminar1/notes/readme.md)

 ## Audience
-This course is initially intended for the Early Stage Researchers (ESRs) in the ITN LIKE.
+This course is intended for early-stage researchers in STEM subjects and their supervisors.

 Supervisors are strongly recommended to accompany the course.